ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 Security Incidents may come to light from a variety of sources, including through protective monitoring solutions, reports filled by MoJ staff or breaches of the MoJ ICT Security Policy detected by an IT system.

-The MoJ ICT Security Policy [Ref, 1] defines the requirements for capturing and recording security events and monitoring them for suspected malicious activity or breaches of security.
+The [MoJ ICT Security Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/ict-security-policy/) defines the requirements for capturing and recording security events and monitoring them for suspected malicious activity or breaches of security.

 This section of the policy is concerned with taking those security events and ensuring that if an event relates to an actual IT Security incident, this incident is appropriately recorded.